IanESmith/static-website/Services/cdmp/notes.md

 - finalise the scope for Release 2
 - add someone to the team to progress the test coverage
 - create a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies
--procure a 'break glass' poise laptop
+- procure a 'break glass' poise laptop
-- welcome a new developer to the team to replace one who leaves end of jan (bringing us to a total of three)
+- welcome a new developer to the team to replace one who leaves end of jan

 ### Things to be aware off